Adobe-Marketing-Cloud/reactor-user-docs/getting-started-1/implement-solutions/add-adobe-analytics.md

   This brings up a field where you enter the CSS selector that identifies the item on your page that should trigger the rule when becomes visible in the browser.

 5. Go back to the home page of We.Retail and scroll down to the New Arrivals section.
 6. Right-click on the space between the "NEW ARRIVALS" title and the items in this section, and select Inspect from the right-click menu.

-This is near the section you want to be visible..
+  This is near the section you want to be visible.

-7. In that area of the page, possibly right below the selected section, locate the &lt;div&gt; element with `class="we-productgrid aem-GridColumn aem-GridColumn--default--12"`.
+7. In that area of the page, possibly right below the selected section, locate the `&lt;div&gt;` element with `class="we-productgrid aem-GridColumn aem-GridColumn--default--12"`.
 8. Right-click on this element and select **Copy &gt; Copy Selector**

   ![](../../.gitbook/assets/analytics-copyelementselector.png)